yaoyaodu/materials/docs/写作规范篇/EnglishDocumentationStyleGuide.md

 In general, spell out *bit* and *byte* terms on the first mention unless:

-l  Your audience is familiar with the abbreviation.
+- Your audience is familiar with the abbreviation.

-l  You’re working on UI text.
+- You’re working on UI text.

 In those cases, or after you’ve spelled out the term on the first mention, it’s OK to use abbreviations for *-bit* or *byte* terms.
 Use abbreviations only with numbers in specific measurements, such as 128 TB.

-l  Insert a space between the abbreviation and the numeral, or hyphenate if the measurement modifies a noun.
+- Insert a space between the abbreviation and the numeral, or hyphenate if the measurement modifies a noun.
 Examples:

-Ø  512 gigabytes (GB) of RAM
+  - 512 gigabytes (GB) of RAM

-Ø  From 1 GB to a maximum of 2 GB
+  - From 1 GB to a maximum of 2 GB

-Ø  23 MB/day
+  - 23 MB/day

-Ø  up to 2 terabytes of physical memory with 8 terabytes of address space
+  - up to 2 terabytes of physical memory with 8 terabytes of address space

-Ø  200 MB of available hard-drive space
+  - 200 MB of available hard-drive space

-Ø  a 650-MB limit
+  - a 650-MB limit

-l  In measurements, when the unit of measure isn't abbreviated, use the singular form of the unit of measure when the number is 1.
+- In measurements, when the unit of measure isn't abbreviated, use the singular form of the unit of measure when the number is 1.
 Use the plural form for all other measurements. **Examples**

-Ø  0 megabytes
+  - 0 megabytes

-Ø  0.5 megabytes
+  - 0.5 megabytes

-Ø  **1 megabyte**
+  - **1 megabyte**

-Ø  15 megabytes
+  - 15 megabytes

-l  Use *of* to add a modifier to a measurement used as a noun.
+- l  Use *of* to add a modifier to a measurement used as a noun.
 Example:

   The operation requires 200 MB of available hard-drive space.

-l  Use commas in numbers that have four or more digits, regardless of how the numbers appear in the UI.
+- Use commas in numbers that have four or more digits, regardless of how the numbers appear in the UI.
 Example:

-Ø  1,024 MB
+  - 1,024 MB

 | Term                 | Abbreviation | Usage                                                        |
 | -------------------- | ------------ | ------------------------------------------------------------ |